taocpp/PEGTL/doc/Control-and-Normal.md

 ## Introduction

 The control has functions that are called on many occasions during a parsing run.
-These control functionality can be customized for multiple reasons, most prominently to
+This control functionality can be customized for multiple reasons, most prominently to

 * obtain some debug or trace information from a parsing run, or
 * customize and/or extend some behavior of a parsing run.